Prelude Therapeutics (NASDAQ:PRLD) Rating Increased to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Prelude Therapeutics (NASDAQ:PRLD) from a hold rating to a buy rating in a research report report published on Wednesday morning, Zacks.com reports.
-They currently have $35.00 target price on the stock.
+Prelude Therapeutics (NASDAQ:PRLD) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report issued on Tuesday, Zacks.com reports.
+The brokerage currently has a $39.00 price target on the stock.
+Zacks Investment Research‘s price objective indicates a potential downside of 1.22% from the company’s current price.

 According to Zacks, “Prelude Therapeutics Incorporated is a clinical-stage precision oncology company.
 It is focused on discovering and developing small molecule therapies optimized to target the key driver mechanisms in cancers with high unmet need.
 Prelude Therapeutics Incorporated is based in Wilmington, United States. “

-PRLD has been the subject of several other research reports.
-Morgan Stanley raised their target price on Prelude Therapeutics from $47.00 to $60.00 and gave the stock an equal weight rating in a research note on Tuesday, March 23rd.
-Barclays began coverage on shares of Prelude Therapeutics in a research note on Tuesday, March 9th.
-They issued an overweight rating and a $80.00 price objective for the company.
-Four investment analysts have rated the stock with a hold rating and one has assigned a buy rating to the company.
-The company presently has a consensus rating of Hold and an average target price of $50.40.
+Several other equities analysts have also recently commented on PRLD.
+Barclays began coverage on Prelude Therapeutics in a research note on Tuesday, March 9th.
+They set an “overweight” rating and a $80.00 target price for the company.
+Morgan Stanley increased their target price on Prelude Therapeutics from $47.00 to $60.00 and gave the company an “equal weight” rating in a research note on Tuesday, March 23rd.
+Finally, HC Wainwright began coverage on Prelude Therapeutics in a research note on Monday.
+They set a “buy” rating and a $62.00 target price for the company.
+Three research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
+Prelude Therapeutics presently has an average rating of “Buy” and an average price target of $53.00.

-In related news, insider David J. Mauro sold 25,000 shares of the firm’s stock in a transaction dated Monday, April 19th.
-The shares were sold at an average price of $30.89, for a total transaction of $772,250.00.
-Following the transaction, the insider now directly owns 25,000 shares of the company’s stock, valued at $772,250.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, EVP Christopher Pierce sold 828 shares of the business’s stock in a transaction dated Wednesday, April 7th.
-The stock was sold at an average price of $40.08, for a total transaction of $33,186.24.
-Following the transaction, the executive vice president now owns 4,578 shares in the company, valued at $183,486.24.
+In related news, insider Peggy Scherle sold 15,370 shares of the company’s stock in a transaction that occurred on Wednesday, April 7th.
+The stock was sold at an average price of $39.31, for a total transaction of $604,194.70.
+Following the sale, the insider now directly owns 15,383 shares of the company’s stock, valued at approximately $604,705.73.
+The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Also, EVP Christopher Pierce sold 828 shares of the company’s stock in a transaction that occurred on Wednesday, April 7th.
+The shares were sold at an average price of $40.08, for a total value of $33,186.24.
+Following the sale, the executive vice president now directly owns 4,578 shares in the company, valued at $183,486.24.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 41,198 shares of company stock worth $1,409,631.
+Over the last three months, insiders have sold 41,198 shares of company stock worth $1,409,631.

-Several hedge funds have recently added to or reduced their stakes in PRLD.
-Pacer Advisors Inc. bought a new stake in Prelude Therapeutics during the first quarter worth $49,000.
-Citigroup Inc. purchased a new stake in shares of Prelude Therapeutics during the 4th quarter valued at $124,000.
-Strs Ohio bought a new stake in shares of Prelude Therapeutics during the 4th quarter worth $157,000.
-ExodusPoint Capital Management LP bought a new stake in shares of Prelude Therapeutics during the 3rd quarter worth $214,000.
-Finally, Jane Street Group LLC purchased a new position in shares of Prelude Therapeutics in the 3rd quarter worth about $222,000.
-76.21% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Pacer Advisors Inc. acquired a new stake in Prelude Therapeutics in the first quarter worth $49,000.
+Citigroup Inc. acquired a new stake in Prelude Therapeutics in the fourth quarter worth $124,000.
+Strs Ohio acquired a new stake in Prelude Therapeutics in the fourth quarter worth $157,000.
+Old Well Partners LLC acquired a new stake in Prelude Therapeutics in the fourth quarter worth $247,000.
+Finally, Personal CFO Solutions LLC acquired a new stake in Prelude Therapeutics in the fourth quarter worth $322,000.
+76.21% of the stock is currently owned by hedge funds and other institutional investors.

 About Prelude Therapeutics